 - Masaaki Yuasa — Animation Director on Noiseman Sound Insect and some of the best episodes of Shin Chan, and the director of Mind Game, Kemonozume, Kaiba, The Tatami Galaxy and a short in Genius Party.
 All of his work is known for having excellent, inventive animation, and having very unusual subject matter.

-- Mitsuteru Yokoyama — Manga/anime writer best known for Tetsujin 28/Gigantor and Giant Robo.
-Also wrote Kamen No Ninja Akakage and Sally The Witch.
+- Mitsuteru Yokoyama — Manga/anime writer best known for pioneering Humongous Mecha with Tetsujin 28/Gigantor and Giant Robo.
+Also wrote Kamen no Ninja Akakage and Sally the Witch.

-- Kunihiko Ikuhara — Anime director best known for Revolutionary Girl Utena and his work on Sailor Moon.
+- Kunihiko Ikuhara — Anime director best known for Revolutionary Girl Utena and his work on The Nineties Sailor Moon.

 - Koichi Mashimo — Anime director best known for Noir, .hack//SIGN, and Madlax.
 Founder of studio Bee Train.